The self-similar evolution of stationary point processes via persistent homology: Examples

 Here, $\mathcal{C}_{t,t'}'$ denotes the filtration of \v{C}ech complexes of $X_{(t/t')^{-\kappa\alpha}\nu, M}[Y](t,(t/t')^\beta A_k)$.

-\paragraph{Self-similar scaling of the persistence diagram expectation measure.} The scaling of sublevel set homology groups as in Eq. (\ref{EqScalingHomologyGroups}) still encodes temporally varying convex averaging sequences $(t/t')^\beta A_k$.
-We show that for particular sets of functions $\Omega$ the point clouds sampled make up a stationary point process, then leading via Thm. \ref{ThmExistenceLimitingRadonMeasure} to an overall scaling factor of the persistence diagram expectation measure in the infinite-volume limit, resulting in self-similar scaling of the latter in the form of Def. \ref{DefiScaling}.
-As a byproduct the packing relation is independently from the proof of Thm. \ref{ThmPackingRelation} demonstrated for this particular example.
+\paragraph{Self-similar scaling of the persistence diagram expectation measure.} The scaling of sublevel set homology groups as in \Cref{EqScalingHomologyGroups} still encodes temporally varying balanced convex averaging sequences $(t/t')^\beta A_k$.
+We show that for particular sets of functions $\Omega$ the sampling of point clouds makes up a stationary point process, leading via \Cref{ThmExistenceLimitingRadonMeasure} to an overall scaling factor of the persistence diagram expectation measure in the large-volume limit.
+This results in its self-similar scaling.
+As a byproduct the packing relation is independently from the proof of \Cref{ThmPackingRelation} demonstrated for this particular example.

-We assume that the samples $f\circ Y$ resemble stationarity in probability for each time individually, i.e. for all $-\infty \leq a\leq b \leq \infty$, $x,y\in \rr^n$ and $t\in (T_0,T_1)$,
+We assume that the samples $f\circ Y$ resemble stationarity in probability for each time individually, i.e., for all $-\infty \leq a\leq b \leq \infty$, $x,y\in \rr^n$ and $t\in (T_0,T_1)$,

 Then, any point $x\in A_k$ is equally likely included in a point cloud $X_{\nu,M}[Y](t,A_k)$, given that $X_{\nu,M}[Y](t,A_k)$ consists of i.i.d. uniformly distributed points in $X_\nu[Y](t)\cap A_k$.
 To this end, under assumption (\ref{EqAssumptionStationarityProbability}) $Y(t,\cdot) \mapsto X_{\nu,M}[Y](t,A_k)$ defines a stationary point process on $A_k$ with $Y\in \Omega$.
 Furthermore, the defined point process has all finite moments, again exploiting that $X_{\nu,M}[Y](t,A_k)$ consists of i.i.d. uniformly distributed points.